-This document updates previous Ohio restoration targets (formerly known as "delisting targets") for BUI removal and outlines the process Ohio EPA and RAPs will follow.
+This document updates previous Ohio restoration targets (formerly known as "delisting targets") for BUI removal and outlines the process Ohio EPA and local advisory committee will follow.

-The "Path to Delisting" section of this document outlines the process the State and RAPs will use to track restoration progress, remove BUIs, delist subwatersheds, designate an AOC as being in recovery, and delist an AOC.
-This section also describes conditions where partial restoration is applicable and how RAPs can establish interim restoration milestones.
-Partial restoration can be applied when all reasonable actions and restoration efforts have been completed, but the targets cannot be met due to ongoing maintenance on the river channel, such as routine navigation dredging and associate impacts to benthos and habitat.
-Interim restoration milestones are not official federal or state designations but can be established by the local RAPs to celebrate progress.
+The "Path to Delisting" section of this document outlines the process the State and local advisory committees will use to track restoration progress, remove BUIs, delist subwatersheds, designate an AOC as in recovery, and delist an AOC.
+This section also describes conditions where partial restoration is applicable and how local advisory committees can establish interim restoration milestones.
+Partial restoration can be applied when all reasonable actions and restoration efforts have been completed, but the targets cannot be met due to current use or ongoing activities, such as routine navigation dredging and associated impacts to benthos and habitat.
+Interim restoration milestones are not official federal or state designations but can be established by the local advisory committee to celebrate progress.

 The "Restoration Targets for BUIs" section provides restoration targets for each BUI.
 The IJC Listing Guideline from 1991 is presented first as the historical baseline for why a beneficial use was considered to be impaired.
 Next, the State of Ohio Listing Guideline is presented to identify the State regulations, policies or guidance that would need to be exceeded to designate any specific use as impaired.
 Then the State of Ohio Restoration Target is provided with recommended Potential Data Sources, followed by the Rationale and References.
-The Potential Data Sources are new with this version of the document and are being provided to assist RAPs by directing the RAP organization toward recommended data needed to evaluate BUI status and justify BUI removal.
+The Potential Data Sources were new to the previous version of the document and have been maintained.
+They have been provided to assist local advisory committees and Ohio EPA by directing them toward recommended data needed to evaluate BUI status and justify BUI removal.
 The "Appendices" include excerpts from some of the documents commonly referred to in the text, the hydrologic units applicable to each AOC boundary, and a glossary of acronyms and abbreviations.

-RAP participants are encouraged to direct any questions, requests for references, or needs for additional information to the Ohio EPA RAP Coordinator for their AOC.
+Please direct any questions, requests for references, or needs for additional information to the Ohio EPA AOC Coordinator for their AOC.